 2. Play through annotated games

 Seeing many games gives you a wide chess understanding.

 Try to include in your training not only games in the openings you play but various openings and pawn structures.
-Seeing how they are played and reading the explanations will help you over the board, in similar situations where you are out of the book.
+Seeing how other successful players do it and reading the explanations will help you over the board, in similar situations where you are out of the book.

 Again, try to understand the ideas and how the players think in order to be able to imitate them in your own games.

 It is important to be constantly connected to the latest games.
-Besides the fact that seeing many games is good for your chess in general, it allows you to stay connected to the latest trends and novelties in openings.
+Seeing many games is good for your chess in general.
+It also allows you to stay connected to the latest trends and novelties in openings.
 You might come across a new, interesting idea in an opening you play that is worth analyzing and including in your repertoire.

 This habit helps again with your chess in general – you will know what kind of plans to choose, which pieces to keep and which to exchange and how to ideally place them.

 How can this help your opening?

 It also gives you an overall understanding of the opening; by knowing more than one plan you will be able to adapt better to any changes your opponent might come up with.
 And, you will also be able to find the right continuation.